DontTalkJustTravel

 Booking rules that save money

-- Book early (Carnival weeks sell out fast)
+• Book early (Carnival weeks sell out fast).

-- Choose flexible cancellation if possible
+• Choose flexible cancellation if you’re still deciding on island/events.

-💰 Budget Guide
+💰 Budget Guide (Realistic Expectations)

 Carnival can be cheap or expensive depending on how you do it.